 He had gone 1-for-3 with a walk and two runs batted in.
 He had been scheduled to catch in the Florida Instructional League later that fall, but due to the injury he could not crouch behind the plate.
-He did manage to go six for eight as a pinch hitter in Florida, however.
+He did manage to go 3-for-6 as a pinch-hitter in Florida, however.

-1965 was split between Boston and Toronto of the International League.
+The year 1965 was split between Boston and Toronto of the International League.
 Ryan began the season with Boston, but the first game he got in didn't come until May 2.
-He made the most of it, though his second major league ballgame hitting a third-inning homer off Detroit's Julio Navarro and a fifth-inning homer off Johnnie Seale.
-He drove in three runs; this proved to be the only multi-homer game of his big league career.
+He made the most of it, though his second major-league ballgame hitting a third-inning homer off Detroit's Julio Navarro and a fifth-inning homer off Johnnie Seale.
+He drove in three runs; this proved to be the only multi-homer game of his big-league career.
 That was also one of the few bright spots at the plate in a season where he managed only a .159 batting average.
 In early July, he was sent to Toronto, where he played under Dick Williams, batting .236 in 161 at-bats.
-In mid-September, after the International League season was over, Mike was brought back up and got in another 12 games with the Red Sox.
+In mid-September, after the International League season was over, Ryan was brought back up and got in another 12 games with the Red Sox.

 Despite his lack of success as a hitter, he earned praise from Boston manager Billy Herman for his work behind the plate.
-Herman said of Ryan that he was "almost as good as Elston Howard.
+Herman said of Ryan, "I love that boy…He's a major league receiver right now.
+His past performances don't show too much hitting but I don't pay any attention to them.
+He has a good stroke and each year he has been improving with the bat."2 Another time, he said that he was "almost as good as Elston Howard.
 In fact, there is only a hairline difference between Ryan and Howard in defensive ability.
-Ryan has a great arm."
-Herman could not have known that Howard and Ryan would be teammates in 1967.
+Ryan has a great arm."3 Herman could not have known that Howard and Ryan would be teammates in 1967.

-1965 was the last of the minor leagues Ryan saw as a player (though in as a minor league manager in 1975, he inserted himself in a handful of games.)
+After 1965, Ryan didn't see the the minor leagues again as a player (though in as a minor-league manager in 1975, he inserted himself in a handful of games.)
 In 1966, he won the starting catcher's job and appeared in 116 games for the Red Sox batting .214.
 He managed two three-hit games that year, but just two home runs and some 32 RBIs.
 Bob Tillman served as the backup backstop.

 Dick Williams took over the ninth-place Red Sox for the 1967 campaign.
 Williams was determined to run things his way and instill discipline into a ball club that historically had been known for its "country club" ways.
 At the start of the season, Ryan shared catching duties with Tillman and Russ Gibson.
 None of the three were known for their offensive contributions and Williams was hopeful that a trade could be made for a veteran catcher with some pop in his bat and experience in handling a pitching staff during a pennant race.

 Ryan did the majority of the catching through July.
-However, there was some tension between Williams and Ryan because the two did not see eye to eye over pitch selection.
+However, there was some tension between Williams and Ryan because the two did not see eye-to-eye over pitch selection.
 On August 3, just two days after Ryan had connected for a three-run homer in a game against Kansas City, Williams got his wish and the Sox acquired a veteran backstop.
 The man they got was Elston Howard, with whom Ryan had been compared defensively, in a deal for Ron Klimkowski and Pete Magrini with the New York Yankees.
-Howard was 38 and had been a mainstay on several New York pennant winners.
-Williams was elated, commenting that Howard "is the best catcher I have ever seen for calling a ball game."
+Howard was 38 years old and had been a mainstay on several New York pennant winners.
+Williams was elated.
+So was Howard's new teammate Carl Yastrzemski, who said that Howard "is the best catcher I have ever seen for calling a ball game."4

 A short time after the World Series he married Suzanne Graham of Newburyport, MA.
 She was an athletic girl with long reddish hair and an attractive freckled face.
 She enjoyed scuba diving, skiing, roller skating, as well as collecting antiques.
 They were introduced by a mutual friend while Suzanne was working as a secretary with Western Electric in 1964.
 After their honeymoon in Antigua, Jamaica, and the British West Indies, they moved into an old colonial home in Kingston, New Hampshire.
 In a very short period of time, Mike had been to his first World Series, welcomed his brother Steven back from Vietnam, and gotten married to the woman who remains his wife nearly 40 years later.